 I’ve had that kind of thing happen enough times to believe that sometimes the specific pattern really does matter.
 And then again, it goes the other way just as often.

 Most days fall somewhere in the middle, though.
 And changing the approach instead of changing the pattern usually gets better results, because a trout will eat anything — sometimes.
-So I think it’s best to find a handful of flies, build confidence and stick with them until you have a really good reason not.
+So I think it’s best to find a handful of flies, build confidence and stick with them until you have a really good reason not to.